-- transactional risk ensuring transactions are undertaken with appropriate consideration of tax consequences; - reputational risk ensuring actions or decisions do not have an adverse impact on the perception of National Grid from the perspective of our stakeholders including our shareholders, HMRC, OFGEM, our customers and the general public; - technical judgement risk ensuring tax analyses use the appropriate interpretation of relevant tax law and regulations; and - changes in tax landscape ensuring that we monitor and keep up to date with changes in tax law and/or accounting standards so we can assess the impact to the Group.
+- transactional risk ensuring transactions are undertaken with appropriate consideration of tax consequences; - reputational risk ensuring actions or decisions do not have an adverse impact on the perception of National Grid from the perspective of our stakeholders including our shareholders, UK and US regulatory authorities (including HMRC, OFGEM, IRS, FERC and US state regulators), our customers and the general public; - technical judgement risk ensuring tax analyses use the appropriate interpretation of relevant tax law and regulations; and - changes in tax landscape ensuring that we monitor and keep up to date with changes in tax law and/or accounting standards so we can assess the impact to the Group.
 Additionally, we ensure that we have appropriate processes and systems in place to interpret the changes correctly and comply with them.